CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 ### Real-time checkpoint status tracking

-All transactions that occur on Polygon chain are check-pointed to the Ethereum chain in frequent intervals of time by the validators.
-This time is ~10 mins on Mumbai and ~30 mins on Polygon mainnet.
+All transactions that occur on Candle chain are check-pointed to the Ethereum chain in frequent intervals of time by the validators.
+This time is ~10 mins on Mumbai and ~30 mins on Candle mainnet.
 The checkpoint occurs on a contract called the **RootChainContract** deployed on Ethereum chain.
 The following script can be used to listen to real-time checkpoint inclusion events.

 ```js
 const Web3 = require("web3");